-Your residual waste and recycling are collected on alternate weeks, food waste is collected every week alongside these, and glass is currently collected once a month.
+Your residual waste and recycling are collected on alternate weeks, food waste is collected every week alongside these.
+Glass is collected fortnightly on the same day as your green recycling bin.

 Paper, card, tins, cans and plastic bottles should be put in your green recycling bin.
 Batteries can also be recycled if you place them in a clear plastic bag on top of your glass box.